danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 </details>

+{{ admonition(type="note", text="The resulting image will contain a subset of the monorepo dependencies needed for the specific project due to the `--package` flag.") }}

 That's a lot of Docker magic!
 Let's break it down:
-- The `deps-prod` stage installs only production dependencies.
-This is useful for building the final image.
+- The `deps-prod` stage installs only runtime dependencies.
+This is useful for building a more lightweight image for deployment.
 - The `deps-dev` stage installs development dependencies.
 This is useful for building an image for QA checks or running tests.
 - The `final` stage installs the package itself.
 Only at this point the source code is copied into the image.
 The last `uv sync` invocation doesn't install any third-party dependencies, only the dependencies from our monorepo (`uv` workspace).
 Noticed the `--no-install-workspace` flag spammed all over the place?
 It's quite important as it configures `uv sync` to ignore the missing source code and install only the dependencies.